docker/docs/content/billing/scout-billing.md

 Renewals charge to the original credit card used to buy Docker Scout Team.

-### Update number of repositories for an active subscription
+### Update number of repositories for your subscription

-To add or remove the number of repositories associated with your active subscription, [contact support](https://hub.docker.com/support/contact).
+To add or remove the number of repositories associated with your subscription, [contact support](https://hub.docker.com/support/contact).

 ### Cancel your subscription